MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-ad-integration-agent-assignment.md

 10. On the **Agent Failover** page, either select **Automatically manage failover** and select **Create** or select **Manually configure failover**.
 If you select **Manually configure failover**, do the following:

-    1. Clear the check boxes of the management servers to which you don't want the agents to failover.
+    1. Clear the check boxes of the management servers to which you don't want the agents to fail over.

     2. Select **Create**.